On the convergence of higher-order orthogonality iteration: Introduction

 To tackle this difficulty, we first analyze a greedy method, which always chooses one solution of \eqref{eq:a-sub} that is closest to $\vA_n^k$ as follows:

 where

 The pseudocode of the greedy implementation is shown in Algorithm \ref{alg:ghooi}.
 The subproblem in \eqref{eq:ghooi} can be solved by the method given in Remark \ref{rm:sol-sub}.
-Although \eqref{eq:ghooi} can in general have multiple solutions, we will show that near any limit point of the iterate sequence, it must have a unique solution.
-With the greedy implementation, we are able to establish iterate sequence convergence of the greedy HOOI method (i.e., Algorithm \ref{alg:ghooi}), as shown in sections \ref{sec:subseq} and \ref{sec:glb-cvg}.
-Through relating (see \eqref{equal-iter} and Figure \ref{fig:cvg-bh}) the two iterate sequences generated by the original (i.e., Algorithm \ref{alg:hooi}) and greedy HOOI methods, we then establish the iterate sequence convergence of the original HOOI method, as shown in section \ref{sec:pf-of-main}.
+Although \eqref{eq:ghooi} can in general have multiple solutions, we will show that near any cluster point of the iterate sequence, it must have a unique solution.
+With the greedy implementation, we are able to establish iterate sequence convergence of the greedy HOOI method (i.e., Algorithm \ref{alg:ghooi}), as shown in section \ref{sec:analysis}.
+Through relating (see \eqref{equal-iter} and Figure \ref{fig:cvg-bh}) the two iterate sequences generated by the original (i.e., Algorithm \ref{alg:hooi}) and greedy HOOI methods, we then establish the multilinear subspace convergence of the original HOOI method, as shown in section \ref{sec:pf-of-main}.